JakeSteam/blog-programming/_posts/2018-10-25-developing-android-apps-with-firebase-realtime-database.md

 ### Setting up

 As Google recommends Cloud Firestore, it can be a little tricky to actually create the traditional Realtime Database.
-On [the Fireside Database page](https://console.firebase.google.com/u/0/project/_/database), scroll down to the Realtime Database banner and select “Create database”.
+On [the Fireside Database page](https://console.firebase.google.com/u/0/project/_/database), scroll down to the Realtime Database banner and select "Create database".
 ![f6fuu6w](/wp-content/uploads/2018/10/f6fuu6w.png)

 Create the database in **test mode**, making sure to set up proper access control later on before the app gets released to a wider audience.